 1. Explore the First Floor - history, glass floor & more

-The first floor of the Eiffel Tower gives you a view straight down from high above, thanks to its glass floor - a thrilling experience that’s both fun and a little bit scary if you don’t like heights.
+The first floor of the Eiffel Tower Paris gives you a view straight down from high above, thanks to its glass floor - one of the thrilling things to do in Paris that’s both fun and a little bit scary if you don’t like heights.

 On the first floor, you’ll also find exhibits about the Eiffel Tower facts & history: how the tower was built, how it was used over the years, and how it changed Paris.
 It’s a good spot for kids, teens, or anyone curious about history and engineering.